 If approached by anyone with City Utilities or FEMA credentials, Deputy Filagree tries to get access to the Power Grid Monitor Program.
-He's investigating the death of a John Doe (actually Jonah Washington) a couple of nights ago, and he wants to know what residences still had heat in the area where the body was found.
+He's investigating the death of an unidentified man (Jonah Washington) a couple of nights ago, and he wants to know what residences still had heat in the area where the body was found.